Region Code: Unlock Blu-ray and DVD Region Code

 Trial download: turn to Download center to get FREE TRAIL version

 Most free conversion programs won't work with copy protected DVDs and Blu-rays disc.
-Here Brorsoft DVD Ripper or Blu-ray Ripper come out, both of two can remove DVD disc region code.
+Here Brorsoft DVD Ripper or Blu-ray Ripper come outs, both of two can remove DVD disc region code.
 Brorsoft Blu-ray Ripper can not only remove DVD disc region code, but also remove Blu-ray disc region code well, just like the Blu-ray Player can play the DVD disc well.
-If you want to remove both Blu-ray and DVD disc region code, there is no harm in trying Blu-ray Ripper (on sale, $33.95 only, $22 saved, while DVD ripper is $22.95, 50% off).
+If you want to remove both Blu-ray and DVD disc region code, there is no harm in trying Blu-ray Ripper.

-Besides, applying Brorsoft DVD Ripper or Blu-ray Ripper, all commercial protected DVDs and Blu-rays can be ripped to nearly all popular video and audio formats like MP4, MOV, MKV, AVI, AAC, MP3 as you need for playback on different devices, such as Android, iPhone(7), HDTV, etc.
+Besides, applying Brorsoft DVD Ripper or Blu-ray Ripper, all commercial protected DVDs and Blu-rays can be ripped to nearly all popular video and audio formats like MP4, MOV, MKV, AVI, AAC, MP3 as you need for playback on different devices and media servers, such as Android, iPhone(7), HDTV, Plex, NAS, etc.

 ==> Guide: How to Remove Region Code from Blu-ray and DVD Movies

 Download and install Brorsoft DVD Ripper or Blu-ray Ripper FREE TRAIL version on your Windows (10) PC.
 Follow the guide to remove Blu-ray and DVD region code step-by-step.
-For Mac users, please switch to Brorsoft DVD Ripper for Mac or Blu-ray Ripper for Mac (compatible with macOS Sierra, turn to best DVD Ripper for macOS Sierra).
+For Mac users, please switch to Brorsoft DVD Ripper for Mac or Blu-ray Ripper for Mac (compatible with macOS High Sierra).

 Here we take Windows Blu-ray Ripper screenshot, other program mentioned above share the same steps besides the tiny difference in interface.